RAF Weston-on-the-Green: Oxford Gliding Club

 Among the various organisations that use the airfield, Oxford Gliding Club use it now.
 They operate on the weekends with various club gliders, and about 30 private gliders.
-The club owns one Schleicher ASK 13, one Schleicher ASK 21, 2 K 8s, 2 Grob Astir, one DG-505 and a Slingsby T.21.
+The club owns one Schleicher ASK 13, two Schleicher ASK 21, 1 K 8s, 3 Grob Astir, one DG-505 a Slingsby T.21 and a Glaser-Dirks DG-500.
 The club uses the hangar in the northern side of the airfield, however the launch point varies according to the wind.
 The club celebrated its 75th anniversary in 2012.
 It is one of the oldest gliding clubs in the country.